hypre-space/hypredrive/docs/usrman-src/performance.rst

      - 8
      - ``srun``

-Tuolumne uses Flux and mpibind for process and GPU placement.
-The ``tuo-gpu-cpx`` configuration requires an interactive allocation created in CPX
+Tioga and Tuolumne use Flux and mpibind for process and GPU placement.
+The Tioga modes use all 64 CPU cores or all eight GPU devices in a node.
+The ``tuo-gpu-cpx`` configuration requires an interactive allocation created in CPX mode:
-mode:

 .. code-block:: console